-Part-time salary income must be included when calculating the borrower's gross annual income if the borrower is employed at a part-time job at the time of lender submission of documents for NCHFA loan approval.
+Part-time salary income must be included when calculating the borrower's gross annual compliance income if the borrower is employed at time of lender submission of documents for NCHFA loan approval.
 It is considered current income.
+If borrower(s) are no longer employed, a VOE must show a termination date and be provided with initial loan submission to NCHFA.
 The lender must calculate income based on what the borrower is making at the time of lender submission of documents for NCHFA loan approval if the part-time employer verifies a specific hourly rate and gives the specific number of hours worked (or states the monthly amount).
 The lender must ensure that year-to-date figures equal this amount.
 If not, the reason for the discrepancy must be documented in the file.
 If the part-time employer does not state a specific hourly rate and gives the specific number of hours worked (or states the monthly amount), the lender must average past year and year-to-date earnings and project the income on an annual basis.